prp-e/synth-project/README.md

 for this project, I used [numpy](http://numpy.org) and [scipy](http://scipy.org) for making signals and also, writing them to files.

 ## Goals
-* Generating Sine Waves (with user's desired frequency) - partly done
+* Generating Sine Waves (with user's desired frequency) -  done
-* Generating Square Waves (with user's desired frequency)
+* Generating Square Waves (with user's desired frequency) - done
 * Generating Sawtooth Waves (with user's desired frequency)
-* Amplitude Modulations
+* Amplitude Modulations - partly done
 * Frequency Modulations
 * Applying FX (distortion, delay, reverb)
 * Live controls for modulation and applying FX (like DX7 for example!)